vitei/Usagi/README.md

 Whilst the engine isn't that old the compilers targetted did mean we were unable to modern C++ features.
 Some of these features are creeping into the code base, but there is not currently an pro-active effort to update to C++ 11 - 17 (but such code is now welcome as no attempt is being made to maintain compatability with those systems).

 The engine fully supported online multiplayer and more modern shader based platforms; unfortunately these features were not highlighted in its one commercial title, but work is progressing to demonstrate that potential.
 The engine is not where it needs to be; but there was a plan in place to get it there.
+The majority of work is currently focused on a closed source project which is being used to ensure the engine functions as intended.
 Contributions to help meet the goals of the roadmap from those with relevant experience would be welcome.

 More detailed information is available in the [wiki](https://github.com/vitei/Usagi/wiki).

 Getting up and running